Independence in randomizations: Introduction

 \section{Introduction}

 A randomization of a first order structure $\cu M$, as introduced by Keisler [Ke1] and formalized as a metric structure by Ben Yaacov and Keisler [BK], is a continuous structure $\cu N$ with two sorts, a sort for random elements of $\cu M$, and a sort for events in an underlying atomless probability space.
+For each $n$-tuple $\bar{ a}$ of random elements of $\cu M$ and each first order formula $\varphi(\bar v)$, the set of points in the underlying probability space where $\varphi(\bar{ a})$ is true is an event in $\cu N$ denoted by $\l\varphi(\bar{ a})\rr$.
 Given a complete first order theory $T$, the theory $T^R$ of randomizations of models of $T$ forms a complete theory in continuous logic, which is called the randomization of $T$.
-In a model $\cu N$ of $T^R$, for each $n$-tuple $\bar{ a}$ of random elements and each first order formula $\varphi(\bar v)$, the set of points in the underlying probability space where $\varphi(\bar{ a})$ is true is an event denoted by $\l\varphi(\bar{ a})\rr$.

 In general, the theories $T$ and $T^R$ share many model-theoretic features.
 It was shown in [BK] that $T$ is stable if and only if $T^R$ is stable.
 Unfortunately, the analogous result for simplicity in place of stability is false, as was shown in [Be2].
 More precisely, $T^R$ is simple only if $T^R$ is stable.